-Project title: The Potential for Enriched Feeding in a Mixed Species Aviary
+Project title: The potential for enriched feeding in a mixed species aviary

 Name of applicant: Kelly Chew

 Mandai Precinct Research Collaboration Proposal

 About MWG

 Mandai Wildlife Group (“MWG”) is the parent company of award-winning attractions Jurong Bird Park, Night Safari, Singapore Zoo and the River Wonders (collectively, the “MWG Parks”).
 The MWG Parks strive to be world-class leisure attractions, providing excellent exhibits of animals presented in their natural environment for the purposes of conservation, research, education and recreation.